DennisColombo/Scientific-Programing-Project/README.md

         ~To build on this, get a line of best fit for your plot (DONE) ~Display the function and derivative of line of best fit (DONE)

+Tasks for the day (Febuary 23rd, 2024):
+    Collect data from the rasberry pi and plot it (DONE) Figure out how to calculate the line of best fit for the data (DONE) Come up with a plan for tasks I need to accomplish in the future (DONE) Add some labels to help future me figure out what to do (DONE)

+Tasks for the future:
+    Figure out proper units for my axis, especially time (NOT DONE)

 Note: Password for rasberry pi is: robots1234

 Handy command to remember: (This command can pull the data after it is recorded)